ahmedfaresabdelghani/AVR_Drivers_Projects/README.md

 Please consider referring my work if you would ever use it in any of your own projects.

-## COTS

-The components that are typically found on a software development shelf for embedded systems include:

-- MCAL (Microcontroller Abstraction Layer): As mentioned earlier, the MCAL provides a low-level interface between the microcontroller hardware and the higher-level software.
-It includes drivers and functions for handling peripherals such as timers, GPIOs, and communication interfaces.

-- HAL (Hardware Abstraction Layer): The HAL provides an interface between the hardware and the operating system or application software.
-It includes functions and drivers that abstract hardware details, such as timers, interrupts, and communication interfaces, and provides a standardized interface for software to interact with the hardware.

-- APP (Application Software): The APP is the main software component that runs on the microcontroller and provides the functionality of the embedded system.
-It interacts with the MCAL and HAL to control the hardware and perform tasks such as data processing, communication, and control.

-- RTOS (Real-Time Operating System): An RTOS is a software layer that provides a scheduling and task management system for the embedded system.
-It allows for the execution of multiple tasks in a predictable and deterministic manner, enabling real-time response to external events.

-- BSP (Board Support Package): The BSP provides low-level software components and drivers specific to the hardware platform, such as the microcontroller and peripherals, and allows for easy integration of the hardware with the software.

-These components are usually provided by the microcontroller manufacturer or third-party vendors and can be combined and customized to suit the requirements of a particular embedded system project.

 ## List of Existing Drivers
 1. DIO peripheral (MCAL Layer)